Fenwick High School (Oak Park, Illinois): History

 Fenwick High School was founded as an all-boys college preparatory high school in 1929 by the Catholic Order of Dominican Fathers and Brothers of the Province of St. Joseph.

-Since its founding, Fenwick has maintained a strict dress code which includes slacks, dress shirts and ties for the boys and plaid skirts for the girls.
+Since its founding, Fenwick has maintained a strict dress code which includes slacks, dress shirts and ties for the boys, and plaid skirts for the girls.
 During assemblies, all students are required to wear blazers and boys are additionally required to wear ties.

 Fenwick was originally intended to be a prep school for matriculation to the University of Notre Dame in the Midwest and Georgetown University on the East Coast, similar to Phillips Academy Andover's matriculation to Yale, Portsmouth Abbey School's matriculation to Fordham University and Boston College and Phillips Exeter Academy's matriculation to Harvard.
-Today, Fenwick's students matriculate to many top American and international universities.

 In 1939, the St. Joseph Province was divided and Fenwick High School became part of the new Province of St. Albert the Great, with headquarters in Chicago.

 Fenwick became coeducational in 1992, rather than raise tuition costs or see enrollment decline.
-Fenwick's first coeducational graduating class, was led by valedictorian, Bridgid Esposito, one of the few females in her class.
+Fenwick's first coeducational graduating class, was led by valedictorian Bridgid Esposito, one of the few girls in her class.

 Today, Fenwick is known as a secondary school.

 Students have access to many athletic facilities, including a baseball field, two football fields, a softball diamond, a pool, and a soccer field on the campus of Fenwick's Dominican Priory in the nearby suburb of River Forest.

-Since its founding, Fenwick has maintained a 100% college matriculation rate.